I'm an avid herpetoculturist. I hope to pursue a career in herpetology and eventually start my own online reptile

 Liability issues in one that many people don't think about.
 For example, let's say you just rescued an ornery Burmese Python.
 What will you do if she escapes and injures someone?
 You'll be held directly responsible.
 As for permits and licenses; they'll depend on where you live, the size of your rescue, and sometimes even the reptiles you are rescuing.
 You need to look into all legal aspects, business permits, etc.

 It is absolutely essential that you, as an organization, are established as a legal entity.
 Did you know that it is illegal to ask the public for donations if you are not established as a legal entity?
-Some rescues groups are considered as an incorporated association.
-This simply means that a group of members are all working towards the same goal.
+Some rescue groups are considered incorporated associations.
+This simply means that a group of members is all working towards the same goal.
 Many already established rescues will recommend meeting with a lawyer just to be sure every base is covered and what you are doing is legal.
 Be sure that your rescue is documented and has been certified.

 Veterinarian care is by far the most expensive cost when it comes to rescuing reptiles.
-Medical bills quickly add up, and is the biggest reason why rescues don't last long.
-Its hard enough to find an experienced exotics vet, let alone a veterinarian hospital that is sympathetic enough to offer discounted prices, payments plans, etc.
+Medical bills quickly add up and are the biggest reason why rescues don't last long.
+It's hard enough to find an experienced exotics vet, let alone a veterinarian hospital that is sympathetic enough to offer discounted prices, payment plans, etc.

 - First Aid Kits: Whenever you work with any animal that is capable of inflicting harm upon you, you'll need first aid kits for both you and the animals.
 This is a very important item to have at your rescue.

-- Quarantine Areas: Quarantining will be a must to prevent spread of contagious diseases and parasites.
+- Quarantine Areas: Quarantining will be a must to prevent the spread of contagious diseases and parasites.

 - Finding Homes: How the heck are you going to go about placing animals when only a select few are knowledgeable about and want to keep them?
 We all know how many kids want reptiles as an ego boost, and all of those reptile (especially snake) haters out there.